Borderlands/La Frontera: The New Mestiza

-Borderlands/La Frontera: The New Mestiza is a 1987 semi-autobiographical work by Gloria E. Anzaldúa that examines the Chicano and Latino experience through the lens of issues such as gender, identity, race, and colonialism.
+Borderlands/La Frontera: The New Mestiza is a 1987 semi-autobiographical work by Gloria E. Anzaldúa that examines the Chicana/o and Latina/o experience through the lens of issues such as gender, identity, race, and colonialism.
 Borderlands is considered to be Anzaldúa’s most well-known work and a pioneering piece of Chicana literature.

-In an interview, Anzaldúa claims to have drawn inspiration from the ethnic and social community of her youth as well as from her experiences as a woman of color in academia.
+In an interview, Anzaldúa claims to have drawn inspiration from the ethnic and social communities of her youth as well as from her experiences as a woman of color in academia.
 Scholars also argue that Anzaldúa re-conceptualized the theory of the "mestiza" from the Chicano Movement.

 The term Borderlands, according to Anzaldúa, refers to the geographical area that is most susceptible to la mezcla [hybridity], neither fully of Mexico nor fully of the United States.
 She also used this term to identify a growing population that cannot distinguish these invisible "borders," who instead have learned to become a part of both worlds, worlds whose cultural expectations they are still expected to abide by.
 Borderlands details the invisible "borders" that exist between Latinas/os and non-Latinas/os, men and women, heterosexuals and homosexuals, and other groups.
-Each of the essays and poems draws on the author’s life experiences as a Chicana and lesbian.
-In both prose and poetry sections, Anzaldúa challenges the conception of a border as a divide and calls for the majority, especially those from the Western culture, to nurture active interest in the oppressed and change their attitudes that foster the growth of borders.
+Each of the essays and poems draws on the author’s life experiences as a Chicana and a lesbian.
+In both prose and poetry sections, Anzaldúa challenges the conception of a border as a divide and calls for the majority, especially those from the Western culture, to nurture active interest in the oppressed, and change their attitudes that foster the growth of borders.

 Borderlands is a semi-autobiographical account that contains a mixture of prose and poetry.
 Anzaldúa alternates between Spanish and English using a technique such as “code-switching.”
 Additionally, Anzaldúa’s frequent usage of metaphors and imagery has been described by scholars as “poet-shaman aesthetics.”